CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 For detailed instructions on how to configure an app to expose web API, see [Microsoft documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

+### Granting external users access via single sign-on
+When enabling single sign-on to your CluedIn application, it is possible to also allow external guests (domains) to sign in and be granted access to the application.
+This will also be dependant on your network setup.

+1. In the Azure portal, in **App registration**, select your application

+1. Select **Authentication**.

+1. Scroll down to Supported account types and change the mode to `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)`.

+1. Click on [Save] when done.

+This will allow guests invited to your Microsoft Entra ID to be able to use this application for single sign-on.
+The process remains the same whereby the user signs in like you normally would.

 ### Map Microsoft Entra application roles to CluedIn roles

 After you have created your application registration and attached it to your CluedIn instance, you can create the application roles on the Microsoft Entra side.
-These roles will be translated into the CluedIn platform roles and assigned to the users after they sign in to the application for the first time when the [`Automatic Role Synchronization`](#overview-of-sso-for-cluedin) option is enabled in the CluedIn settings.
+These roles will be translated into the CluedIn platform roles and assigned to the users as they sign in to the application when the [`Automatic Role Synchronization`](#overview-of-sso-for-cluedin) option is enabled in the CluedIn settings.

+If you change the role of the user after they sign in, they will need to sign out and sign back in for the new role to take affect.

 **To map Microsoft Entra application roles to CluedIn roles**